Congestion pricing in New York City: Equipment

 License plate scanners are placed along each street leading to the congestion zone.
 The scanners, installed by TransCore, are placed on traffic-light poles and on horizontal arms that hang above the streets.
 There are also scanners above northbound avenues leading away from the congestion zone, but they are to be used only for tracking vehicles, not for charging tolls.
 Scanners are mounted above FDR Drive and the West Side Highway to determine whether a vehicle has stayed on these highways without entering the congestion zone.
 Vehicles are charged a toll if successive scanners on these highways no longer detect these vehicles after a certain time period, and if they have not been detected as having exited the zone.
 Vehicles already in the congestion zone are not tolled, not even if they cross the West Side Highway, unless they exit and re-enter the zone.
 At the 110 detection points, there are over 1,400 scanners.
 One third of the scanners are on existing pedestrian walkways, overpasses, and street poles, with the remainder on newly installed gantries.

-For each vehicle, the scanners look for an E-ZPass device and capture infrared photographs of license plates; the scanners can automatically determine the vehicle type.
+For each vehicle, the scanners look for an E-ZPass transponder and capture infrared photographs of license plates; the scanners can automatically determine the vehicle type.
 Infrared scanners were used in place of flash cameras (which are used at MTA Bridges and Tunnels' open road tolling gantries) to prevent light pollution in the surrounding neighborhood.
 Plates not easily readable by the scanners are subjected to manual image review.
 The system also uses machine learning to classify vehicles into tolling categories.